yohman/21W-DH140/Weeks/Week07/readme.md

 - Egypt (pages 159-171)
 - Japan (pages 171-202)

-Write a one paragraph reaction to the book chapter, and come up with one or two questions for the author.
+Write a one paragraph reaction to the book chapter, and come up with one or two questions for the authors.
 Be prepared to ask your question next week.